bluecaret/carettab/README.md

 ## Changelog

+### 2.1.0
+- More display scaling sizes.
+Make it even smaller or larger!
+- Added GitHub as a search engine option.
+- Added an additional Timezone for Central America.
+- Fixed Atlantic Timezone setting.

 ### 2.0.0
 - Fonts!
 Change the font for a different style.
 - Scaling!
 Scale the size of the elements down or up.